facebookresearch/ParlAI/docs/source/torch_agent.rst

 core.torch_agent
 ===================================

-Torch Agent implement much of the boilerplate necessary for implementing a neural dialogue agent, so you can focus on modeling.
+Torch Agent implements much of the boilerplate necessary for creating a neural dialogue agent, so you can focus on modeling.
 Torch Agent limits its functionality to maintaining dialogue history, transforming text into vectors of indicies, and loading/saving models.
 The user is required to implement their own logic in methods like `train_step` and `eval_step`.

-Torch Ranker Agent and Torch Generator more specialized stub methods, and provide many rich features and benefits.
+Torch Ranker Agent and Torch Generator have more specialized stub methods, and provide many rich features and benefits.
 Torch Ranker Agent assumes your model ranks possible responses from a set of possible candidates, and provides options around negative sampling, candidate sampling, and large-scale candidate prediction.
 Torch Generator